-He's not the only person who has struggled with the illness.
-One in ten of us will experience depression at some point in our lives.
+Like one in ten people, he also experienced depression throughout his life.
 Depression affects people of all ages in different ways and can produce a variety of emotional and physical symptoms, including feelings of helplessness, hopelessness and anxiety.

 Williams' death has highlighted how important it is for people to have access to help and information on depression.

-If you think you may have depression or are struggling to manage your mood, below are some actions you can take.
+If you think you may have depression or are struggling to manage your mood, these are some actions you can take.

 Know the symptoms of depression